 You will be asked to send one copy of each title to each of 5 reviewers and 4 copies to the MSRI office.
 MSRI will send shipping instructions to participating publishers in early November; publishers should begin to ship books as soon as they receive instructions from an MSRI contact.
 Books must be shipped by November 29, 2017, to be received by reviewers no later than December 6, 2017.

-Books may be submitted from October 23 through November 3, 2017.
+The 2018 Mathical submission period was from October 23 through November 3, 2017.
 Publishers will be contacted in early 2018 regarding shortlist titles.
 Final selection will be made in late January 2018, and the public announcement of the 2017 Prize winners is planned in conjunction with a national conference on mathematics education in February 2018.

 Publishers may submit up to 3 titles published in 2017 for consideration in the 2018 Mathical Prize.